telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/GridMultiSelectFilter/README.md

 ## Sample Overview
-This area demonstrates the GridMultiSelectFilter sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates multi-select filtering in Telerik Grid in ASP.NET MVC.
+The sample shows how to implement filter UI that allows selecting multiple filter values simultaneously for more flexible data filtering.

+Common techniques shown in this sample:
+- Configuring multi-value filter UI
+- Using MultiSelect for filter inputs
+- Handling multiple filter value selections
+- Implementing OR logic for multiple values
+- Applying multi-value filters to data source
+- Displaying selected filter values

 ---